Simple Guide To Scrum

 • Scrum Master — (1) organizational change agent; ensures Scrum is applied effectively and fosters an environment for continuous learning and personal growth.

-A note on scaling: If the team grows too large the developers should reorganize into multiple cohesive teams, each focused on the same product.
+A note on scaling: If the team grows too large the members should reorganize into multiple cohesive teams, each focused on the same product.
 Therefore, they should share the same product goal, product backlog, and product owner.

 Scrum Commitments